 If you don't make your loan payments, you risk going into default.
 Defaulting on your loan has serious consequences.
-Your school, the financial institution that made or owns your loan, your loan guarantor, and the federal government all can take action to recover the money you owe.
-Understand how missing a loan payment can be a problem, what default means and the consequences of default, and what you need to do if your loan is in default or if you think the default on your loan is an error.
-The consequences of default can be severe:
+Your school, the financial institution that made or owns your loan, your loan guarantor, and the

 - The entire unpaid balance of your loan and any interest is immediately due and payable. - You lose eligibility for deferment, forbearance, and repayment plans. - You lose eligibility for additional federal student aid. - Your loan account is assigned to a collection agency. - The loan will be reported as delinquent to credit bureaus, damaging your credit rating.
 This will affect your ability to buy a car or house or to get a credit card. - Your federal and state taxes may be withheld through a tax offset.
 This means that the Internal Revenue Service can take your federal and state tax refund to collect any of your defaulted student loan debt. - Your employer (at the request of the federal government) can withhold money from your pay and send the money to the government.
 This process is called wage garnishment. - It will take years to reestablish your credit and recover from default.